Poor Relief Act 1601: Description

-Criticisms of the 1601 Act
+Criticisms of the act

 Implementation and variation

 There was much variation in the application of the law and there was a tendency for the destitute to migrate towards the more generous parishes, usually situated in the towns.
 There was wide variation in the amount of poor relief given out.
 As the parish was the administrative unit of the system there was great diversity in the system.
 Since there were no administrative standards, parishes were able to interpret the law as they wished.

 Some cities, such as Bristol, Exeter and Liverpool were able to obtain by-laws which established their control onto several of the urban parishes within their jurisdiction.
-Bristol gained a private Act of Parliament in 1696 which allowed the city to create a 'manufactory' so that the profits from the paupers' work could be used for maintenance of the poor relief system.
+Bristol gained a private act of Parliament in 1696, the Bristol Workhouse Act 1695 (7 & 8 Will.
+3. c.
+32 Pr.), which allowed the city to create a 'manufactory' so that the profits from the paupers' work could be used for maintenance of the poor relief system.

 Outdoor relief

 Outdoor relief continued to be the most popular form of relief for the able-bodied poor even though the law described that "the poor should be set to work".
 In 1795 the Speenhamland system was introduced as a system of outdoor relief.
 Again, there was variation within the system with some parishes subsidising with food and others with money.
 Some parishes were more generous than others so there was no uniformity to the system.
 The Speenhamland system was popular in the south of England.
 Elsewhere the Roundsman and Labour rate were used.
 The system was designed for a pre-industrial society, industrialisation, a mobile population, a series of bad harvests during the 1790s and the Napoleonic Wars tested the old poor law to the breaking point.